JuliaActors/YAActL.jl/docs/src/internals.md

 - either you don't share those variables between actors
 - or you don't change them by using only [pure functions](https://en.wikipedia.org/wiki/Pure_function) as behaviors.

-## Global State
+## Mutable Variables

+!!! warning "Sharing mutable variables is dangerous!"

     Race conditions can happen if actors in parallel use or modify global or shared variables.
 The best advice is not to use global or shared variables with actors.

-If for some reason you want to use global variables or to share variables between actors, you must use the [lock pattern](https://docs.julialang.org/en/v1/manual/multi-threading/#Data-race-freedom) or [atomic operations](https://docs.julialang.org/en/v1/manual/multi-threading/#Atomic-Operations) described in the Julia manual.
+If for some reason you want to use global variables or to share variables between actors, you must use a [lock](https://docs.julialang.org/en/v1/manual/multi-threading/#Data-race-freedom) or [atomic operations](https://docs.julialang.org/en/v1/manual/multi-threading/#Atomic-Operations) described in the Julia manual.
 But both approaches **block** an actor until it succeeds to access the variable.

 [^1]: see: [Data-race freedom](https://docs.julialang.org/en/v1/manual/multi-threading/#Data-race-freedom) in the Julia manual.
 [^2]: see: [Side effects and mutable function arguments](https://docs.julialang.org/en/v1/manual/multi-threading/#Side-effects-and-mutable-function-arguments) in the Julia manual.